Asra Nomani: Influence

 In November 2003, Nomani became the first woman in her mosque in West Virginia to insist on the right to pray in the male-only main hall.
 Her effort brought front-page attention in a New York Times article entitled Muslim Women Seeking a Place in the Mosque.

 She helped organize the first public woman-led prayer of a mixed-gender congregation in the United States, with Amina Wadud leading the prayer.
 On that day, March 18, 2005, she stated:

 We are standing up for our rights as women in Islam.
 We will no longer accept the back door or the shadows, at the end of the day, we'll be leaders in the Muslim world.
 We are ushering Islam into the 21st century, reclaiming the voice that the Prophet gave us 1400 years ago.

 In addition to her books, Nomani has expressed her experiences and ideas for reform in op-eds in The New York Times and in several other publications and broadcasts.
 She was a friend and colleague of The Wall Street Journal reporter Daniel Pearl, who was staying with her in Karachi with his wife Mariane Pearl when he was abducted and later murdered by Islamic militants in January 2002.

 Nomani is portrayed by British actress Archie Panjabi in the film adaptation of Mariane Pearl's book A Mighty Heart.
 The Washington Post published a review, by Nomani, of the film in which Nomani argued: "...that Danny himself had been cut from his own story."

 Nomani is interviewed in a 2005 National Film Board of Canada documentary by Zarqa Nawaz about the efforts of North American Muslim women to be accepted in mosques, entitled Me and the Mosque.

 Impact and reception

-Regarding the Morgantown mosque issue, Pakistani-American lawyer Asma Gull Hasan, author of Why I Am a Muslim: An American Odyssey, expressed admiration for Nomani, while West Virginia University professor Gamal Fahmy, who claimed that many Muslims believe women should be "isolated as much as possible" to reduce sexual temptation, criticized her and questioned her motives.
+Regarding the Morgantown mosque issue, Pakistani-American lawyer Asma Gull Hasan, author of Why I Am a Muslim: An American Odyssey, expressed admiration for Nomani, while West Virginia University professor Gamal Fahmy accused Nomani of not being religious and that she was doing this "for profit".
 Others suggest Nomani's woman-led prayer in 2005 led to open discussion and debate about the role of women in Muslim society.
 Representatives of some Islamic organizations have criticized Nomani on the Morgantown mosque issue, in part because she has openly criticized commonly accepted practices in the American Muslim community.

 Nomani has been profiled by Georgetown University's Bridge Project on Islamophobia.